madebits/madebits.github.io/r/nodejs-grunner.md

 ##Invoking External Tools

 GRunner tasks are non-blocking, but there is no direct *parallelism* involved.
 If you invoke external tasks (tools), they will run in separate processes and achieve thus parallelism.

-If you your GRunner tasks functions are plain javascript and you want to run them in a separate process, just put the code is some file and run it via `node`, similarly to running an external tool.
-You cannot (easy) share process memory, but normally build and deploy tasks process and share files.
-As an example, lets use [GSpawn](https://www.npmjs.com/package/gspawn) library to run some arbitrary JS code in an external file as part of a GRunner task function:
+Arbitrary Node.js code can run similarly in a different process using `node` as an external tool (you cannot (easy) share process memory, but normally build and deploy tasks process and share files).
+As an example, lets use [GSpawn](https://www.npmjs.com/package/gspawn) library to run some arbitrary JS code found in an external file in a separate process as part of a GRunner task function:

 ```
 ...